kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 Select the *quickstart* link on left for a detailed view of what is currently running.
 {{< /hint >}}

-## Step 8: Searching Kosli
+## Step 9: Searching Kosli

-Now that you have reported your artifact and what's running in our runtime environment, you can use the `kosli search` command to find everything Kosli knows about an artifact or a git commit.
+Now that you have reported your Artifact and what's running in your runtime environment, you can use the `kosli search` command to find everything Kosli knows about an Artifact or a git-commit.

-For example, you can give Kosli search the artifact's fingerprint:
+For example, you can give Kosli search the git-commit whose CI run built and deployed the Artifact:

 ```shell {.command}
 kosli search 9f14efa